Felipevhm/recycleSpot/README.md

 ## Techniques and Technologies Used

-- React: A JavaScript library for building user interfaces
+- React: A JavaScript library for building user interfaces;
-- JSON Server: Used to simulate a RESTful API
+- JSON Server: Used to simulate a RESTful API;
-- Private Routes: To protect routes and ensure that only authenticated users can access them
+- Private Routes: To protect routes and ensure that only authenticated users can access them;
+- React Router DOM: Used to create routes for application pages;
+- React Hook Form: Used to create forms for application user register and collect point register.

 ## How to Run